-4.8 Planning the CPA Care Plan
+12. Planning the CPA Care Plan

-Once the CPA assessment has been completed and the service user has been allocated to either standard or enhanced CPA, in conjunction with the service user (and their carers), the care co-ordinator will develop the CPA Care Plan.

-- The CPA care plan should be agreed with the service user and must be expressed in a clear language.
-It must clearly specify interventions and actions from all contributing individuals or disciplines involved in the service user's care, including descriptions of components of care to be provided by what agency/professional (ie housing, probation, carers), how these will be met and the frequency. - It must incorporate a plan for the management of risk as identified through the risk assessment process (See 4.6). - A crisis plan, including relapse indicators and advanced directives should be recorded. - Any unmet needs should be discussed and recorded on the CPA care plan with an action plan to resolve. - The CPA care plan could include any of the following: - support systems; - contact with GP; - outpatient appointments; - day hospital services; - psychological therapies; - advocacy; - other care provisions. - The CPA care plan must be recorded electronically on CareBase, thus making it available to all those involved with the service user. - A copy of the CPA care plan must be printed out and given to the service user to keep.
-At this time the CPA care plan should be signed, dated and timed by the service user, the care co-ordinator and if applicable a carer. - A care plan can be provided to an external agency (please refer to the leaflet "Your health records - How we look after them and who can see them".
-Please refer to Section 4.23 Confidentiality).
+- 12.1 Once the CPA assessment has been completed and the service user's needs have been determined, the care co-ordinator, in conjunction with the service user, will develop the overarching the CPA care plan. - 12.2 The CPA care plan should be agreed with the service user and must be expressed in a clear and jargon free language.
+It is a record of the service user's needs (it must recognise the diverse needs and preferences of services users, reflecting their cultural, and ethnic background, their spiritual care needs, as well as their gender and sexuality), and should focus on service user's strengths and seek to promote their recovery. - 12.3 The CPA care plan must clearly specify the interventions, actions and responsibilities from all contributing individuals or disciplines involved in the service user's care, including descriptions of components of care to be provided by what agency/professional (these could include: support systems; contact with GP; outpatient appointments; day hospital services; psychological therapies; probation; advocacy; or other care provisions).
+Contact details (including telephone numbers) of all involved, how the care will be met and the frequency must all be recorded in the CPA care plan. - 12.4 The CPA care plan must take account of any risk to the service user, their carer, any worker involved in delivering the plan, and the wider community and incorporate a plan for the management of risk as identified through the risk assessment process. - 12.5 Any unmet needs/service deficits should be discussed and recorded on the CPA care plan with an action plan to resolve. - 12.6 The CPA care plan must be recorded electronically on CareBase, thus making it available to all those involved with the service user. - 12.7 A copy of the CPA care plan must be given to the service user to keep.
+At this time the CPA care plan should be signed, dated and timed by the service user, the care coordinator and if applicable a carer. - 12.8 A care plan can be provided to an external agency (please refer to the Trust's leaflet "Your health records How we look after them and who can see them").